 New England

 You can see a lot without traveling far in New England!
 Enjoy Central Park in the heart of Manhattan, then explore the trails in Acadia National Park.
 Finally, take a splash in the pond at Dog Mountain.
-From beginning to end, this trip is a pet’s dream come true.
+From beginning to end, this section of our pet friendly American road trip is a pet’s dream come true.

 New York – Central Park